vrknetha/vrknetha/README.md

 ## 👨‍💻 About Me

 I'm on a mission to transform enterprise development with AI.
-By day, I lead AI innovation at CAW and architect intelligent solutions at AutomationYard, designing systems that unlock developer productivity through AI-powered code review, knowledge visualization, and automated testing.
+By day, I lead AI innovation at CAW and architect intelligent solutions at CodeKnack, designing systems that unlock developer productivity through AI-powered code review, knowledge visualization, and automated testing.
 By night, I contribute to the Model Context Protocol (MCP) ecosystem, building bridges that connect AI assistants to real-world capabilities.

 My passion lies in creating tools that make AI practical and accessible.
 I've led the implementation of FireCrawl MCP Server and contributed to LangChainJS-MCP adapters, projects that are helping shape how developers interact with AI.
 I believe the future of software development is AI-augmented, and I'm building the platforms that empower developers to achieve unprecedented levels of productivity and insight.